Andrew County, Missouri

 Andrew County is a county located in the northwestern part of the U.S. state of Missouri.
 As of the 2020 census, the county had a population of 18,135.
 Its county seat is Savannah.
-The county was organized January 29, 1841, and named for Andrew Jackson Davis, a lawyer and prominent citizen of St. Louis.
+The county was organized on January 29, 1841, and named for Andrew Jackson Davis, a lawyer and prominent citizen of St. Louis.

 Andrew County is part of the St. Joseph, MOKS Metropolitan Statistical Area, which is included in the Kansas City, MOKS Combined statistical area.